Mdriyaz007/chennai-house-price-prediction/README.md

 4)XGBRegressor                      96.6%

-results may differ based on number of Dataset.
+results may differ based on number of data in the Dataset.

 Thanks to "Nithish Kumar.M" for technical support and Special thanks to "Pradeep Raj Kumar.A" for better co-ordination.

 Good Luck All